Convergence in Models with Bounded Expected Relative Hazard Rates: Convergence for updating rules with small and shrinking step-size

+The performance measure changes in a probabilistic way over time, according to the information that becomes available and to the updating rule.
+Since the updating rule is allowed to depend on all information revealed up to that period, the performance measure may depend on the whole sequence of realized states up to that date.

-In order to get an intuitive idea of the class of sequences that we analyze in this paper, it is useful to consider a bit more formally the interpretation borrowed from the literature on adoption of technology (see, e.g., \Citet{Young2009}), which we mentioned in the introduction.
+In order to get an intuitive idea of the class of sequences studied in this paper, let us recall the interpretation borrowed from the literature on technology adoption mentioned in the introduction.
 Let $P_{t}\in[0,1]$ denote the fraction of a continuum population that has adopted a new technology by time $t\in\mathbb{N}_{0}$.
-In models of technology adoption, the change in the fraction of the population that adopts the new technology is given by the rate at which adoption occurs when a non-adopter at time $t$ observes an adopter.
-If only one other individual is observed and the probability of observing other individuals in the population is uniform, the fraction of time $t$ non-adopters who observe time $t$ adopters is $P_{t}\left(1-P_{t}\right)$.
-Only some of them are assumed to adopt the new technology in $t+1$.
-In the spirit of survival theory, we call this fraction of (net) new adopters, namely $\left(P_{t+1}-P_{t}\right)/\left(P_{t}\left(1-P_{t}\right)\right)$, the \emph{relative hazard rate} of $P:=\left\{ P_{t}\right\} _{t\in\N_{0}}$. \footnote{The term ``relative hazard rate'' has been coined by \Citet{Young2009}, who analyzes the empirical relevance of alternative models of social learning regarding their predictions for the dynamics of the relative hazard rates over time. } The relative hazard rates of several models that we analyze below are random.
-The objective of this paper is providing conditions on the expected value of the relative hazard rates for $P$ to converge to one.
+The change in the fraction of the population that adopts the new technology is then assumed to be proportional to the rate at which a non-adopter observes an adopter.
+More precisely, if each individual observes only one other individual, uniformly picked from the population, then the fraction of time $t$ non-adopters who observe time $t$ adopters is $P_{t}\left(1-P_{t}\right)$.
+Only a fraction of these non-adopters are assumed to adopt the new technology at time $t+1$.
+In the spirit of survival theory, \Citet{Young2009} calls the ratio $\left(P_{t+1}-P_{t}\right)/\left(P_{t}\left(1-P_{t}\right)\right)$ the \emph{relative hazard rate} of $P$ at time ${t\in\N_{0}}$.

-Some of our applications involve models of individual learning where this interpretation does not directly apply.
-We shall see, however, that such models generate behavior that is related to the dynamics of the models of technology adoption we mentioned above.
-We allow the relative hazard rates to be stochastic, and we shall focus on sequences whose expected relative hazard rates are bounded from below.
+The relative hazard rates of the models studied below are allowed to be stochastic.
+This paper provides conditions on the expected values of the relative hazard rates that guarantee that $P$ converges to $1$ (with a high probability or almost surely).
+Towards this end, we next introduce an important property for expected relative hazard rates: